m4gr3d/Starter-Kit-XR-Platformer/addons/godotopenxrvendors/GodotOpenXRVendors_CHANGES.md

 # Change history for the Godot OpenXR loaders asset

+## 4.0.0

+- Support making hybrid apps for Meta headsets
+- Add support for `XR_FB_android_surface_swapchain_create`
+- Implement `XR_META_recommended_layer_resolution`
+- Remove CMake from the build process
+- Implement instant splash screen for Meta headsets
+- Avoid casting errors when building with `precision=double`
+- Add missing Pico store manifest
+- Add support for `XR_FB_composition_layer_image_layout`
+- Update demo and samples for Godot 4.4
+- Switch Meta and Lynx to the Khronos loader
+- Fix `OpenXRFbSpatialEntityStorageExtensionWrapper` typos
+- Add support for `XR_FB_composition_layer_depth_test`
+- Use project settings to avoid enabling unneeded OpenXR extensions
+- Passthrough extensions should override real alpha blend mode, if enabled
+- Update the main manifest with the latest from the Khronos OpenXR loader AAR
+- Improve hand tracking related code in demo project

+## 3.1.2
+- Fix passthrough sample color map display bug
+- Fix the issue preventing overridden vendor options from being updated

+## 3.1.1
+- Emit correct signal from `OpenXRFbSpatialEntity.erase_from_storage()`
+- Only add the `LAUNCHER` category if "Show in App Library" is enabled

+## 3.1.0
+- Fix wall, floor and ceiling collision shapes with Jolt physics
+- Add option to enable permissions necessary for sharing of Meta's spatial anchors
+- Fix crash when attempting to create a spatial anchor too early
+- Reworked geometric algebra used by Meta body tracking extension
+- Remove deprecated "Contextual" boundary mode on Meta Quest
+- Add two modes of Pico hand tracking to selectable export features
+- Fix `OpenXRFbPassthroughExtensionWrapper` from wiping out the next pointer chain for system properties
+- Update OpenXR to Khronos 1.1.41 release
+- Add a project setting to enable/disable automatic requests for runtime permissions
+- Add export profile for Magic Leap 2

+## 3.0.1
+- Fixed hand tracking issue

 ## 3.0.0
 - Merge GDExtension into a single implementation
 - Upgrade Android, Gradle, Godot and Kotlin dependencies